NelcifranSofto/NelcifranSofto/README.md

-- 👋 Hi, I’m @NelcifranSofto
+- 👋 Hi, I’m Nelcifran
 - 👀 I'm a senior software engineer
 - 🌱 I’m currently work with Ruby on rails